top of page

 This novel, set on a majestic coastal Maine peninsula, is the story of a decades-long

-friendship between two vastly different women who find their friendship being tested in the twilight of their lives.
+friendship between two vastly different women who find their friendship being tested in the

 Fox Creek Krueger William Kent (Fiction)